ang3lkar/ang3lkar/README.md

 Based in Athens, Greece.
 I am a polyglot programmer and seasoned front-end engineer.
 And a firm believer of the compound gains of continually fixing the small things.
 I am interested in reliable backend stacks, modern front-end technologies and shipping reliable applications.

+- ⚡ Fun fact: I ♥ making playlists on Spotify.
+You can find them on https://groove.mx

 <!--
 **ang3lkar/ang3lkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.